-Answer: Your J-1 Responsible Officer can assist you.
-Bring your passport and all IAP-66/DS-2019s to the Office of International Affairs. - 6.
-Question: One of my IAP-66/DS-2019 forms is checked that I am subject, and another is checked that I'm not.
+A. Your J-1 Responsible Officer can assist you.
+Bring you passport and all IAP-66/DS-2019s to the Office of International Affairs.

+6. Q. One of my IAP-66/DS-2019 forms is checked that I am subject, and another is checked that I'm not.
 What's going on?
 Am I subject or not?

-Answers: Visa officers in consulates, and Immigration Inspectors at ports of entry, indicate if they think you're subject by endorsing your visa stamp or checking the "preliminary endorsement" box in the lower left-hand corner of your IAP-66/DS-2019.
+A. Visa officers in consulates, and Immigration Inspectors at ports of entry, indicate if they think you're subject by endorsing your visa stamp or checking the "preliminary endorsement" box in the lower left-hand corner of your IAP-66/DS-2019.
 Those endorsements are not final, though Immigration usually accepts indications that you are subject.
-If you have ever been subject in the past, and have neither obtained a waiver nor fulfilled the requirement by spending two years in your country, it still holds-even if a more current IAP-66/DS-2019 reflects no basis for the requirement. - 7.
-Question: What is the requirement?
+If you have ever been subject in the past, and have neither obtained a waiver nor fulfilled the requirement by spending two years in your country, it still holds-even if a more current IAP-66/DS-2019 reflects no basis for the requirement.

+7. Q. What is the requirement?
 What am I required to do?

-Answer: You're required to spend two years in the country of your permanent residence or the country of your citizenship (if they're different).
+A. You're required to spend two years in the country of your permanent residence or the country of your citizenship (if they're different).
 Until you do that, there are things that you can't do.
 You can't hold visa status in the United States as an H (temporary worker, trainee, or dependent), L (intracompany transferee or dependent), or immigrant (which is the same as a permanent resident).
-And, inside the United States, you can't change your status to any category except A (your government's representative to the United States, such as a diplomat; or the dependent of an A) or G (your government's representative to an international organization, such as the United Nations; or the dependent of a representative). - 8.
-Question: If I can't change inside the United States, can I go out, apply for a new visa, and come back in as, say, an F-1 student?
+And, inside the United States, you can't change your status to any category except A (your government's representative to the United States, such as a diplomat; or the dependent of an A) or G (your government's representative to an international organization, such as the United Nations; or the dependent of a representative).

-Answer: You can apply for an F-1 visa, and if you get it you can come back as an F-1 student.
-But until you spend two years at home, or get a waiver, you're still subject.

-- 9. Question: As an F-1 I would be subject?
+- 8. Q. If I can't change inside the United States, can I go out, apply for a new visa, and come back in as, say, an F-1 student? - A. You can apply for an F-1 visa, and if you get it you can come back as an F-1 student.
+But until you spend two years at home, or get a waiver, you're still subject. - 9.
+Q. As an F-1 I would be subject?
 I thought F-1s were never subject.

-Answer: F-1 status won't make you subject, but, under the conditions you describe, yes, you would be subject, even as an F-1, because the 2-year home residency requirement of the J-1 status was never fulfilled or waived. - 10.
-Question: Wait!
-Wait, wait.
-My cousin told me that if I'm subject, once I finish my program and leave the United States, I can't come back for two years.
-What are you saying about an F-1 visa?
+A. F-1 status won't make you subject, but, under the conditions you describe, yes, you would be subject, even as an F-1, because the 2-year home residency requirement of the J-1 status was never fulfilled or waived.